Protect your feet with our hand-picked selection of the best water and pool shoes.

 When it comes to color combos, CIOR has got it dialed in.
 No matter what your color palette there is a design and set of colors for you.
 (29 different kinds last time I checked.)

-The CIOR water shoes is a cheap water shoes ($10-20 usually) that is designed for maximum protection from the water.
+The CIOR water shoes is a cheap water shoe ($10-20 usually) that is designed for maximum protection from the water.
 There are 7 little holes on the bottom of each shoe sole to keep water flowing out and from pooling inside.

 They are also thick enough that they can double as socks for your fins.
 They do run a little large so order a size down.